illythecat/NSMB-Editor/README.md

  - Mero-Mero - Developer
  - RicBent - Developer
  - TheGameratorT - Developer
- - Szymbar - Developer, adopted the structure to work with MKDS assembly
+ - Szymbar - Developer, added MKDS ASM support
  - And all other contributers!

 ## Notes about MKDS assembly